 Instructions

-- Make a cut down the center of your pork loin, vertically so it runs from top to bottom.
+- Make a vertical cut down the center of the pork loin from top to bottom.
+Generously season with kosher salt.

 Notes